hyperledger/fabric-ca/docs/source/users-guide.rst

       5. Delete any previously issued enrollment certificates and get new certificates by enrolling again.

    b.
 You deleted and recreated the CA signing key and certificate used by the Fabric CA Server after generating the genesis block.
-      This can happen if the Fabric CA Server is running in a docker container, the container was restarted, and its home directory is not on a volume mount.
+      This can happen if the Fabric CA Server is running in a Docker container, the container was restarted, and its home directory is not on a volume mount.
 In this case, the Fabric CA Server will create a new CA signing key and certificate.

       Assuming that you can not recover the original CA signing key, the only way to recover from this scenario is to update the